mutkuoz/regrez/README.md

 This is a simple Python package that aims to make using linear regression easier for programmers.
-For now, it only provides a simple linear regresion calculation that is based on one independent variable.

 You can create a simple linear regression model as following: